PhD studies are conducted under the supervision of

 My current research focuses on elliptic curves, offering deep insights into the arithmetic structure of finite, local, and global fields.

+I am equally interested in both the computational and theoretical aspects, primarily using SageMath to perform effective calculations in number theory.
 My work is based on a combination of class field theory and scheme theory, allowing me to navigate between these two frameworks to explore the interactions between arithmetic invariants, field extensions, and geometric objects.
 I also develop algorithmic methods for a concrete and rigorous study of these interactions, while promoting an abstract and unified approach.

 For the 2024/2025 academic year, tutorials are taught at the University of French Polynesia (UPF) as part of the first-year Bachelor's degree program for the Mathematics - Science for Engineering portal.